 Most awards are made on a yearly basis.
 Where circumstances warrant, awards are made for one term even though a student is enrolled for the full academic year.
 The amount and the type of aid (i.e., job, loan, and gift) are determined individually after consideration of the financial situation of the student's family.
-The first portion of demonstrated financial need, however, is met through self-help (job and/or loan).
+The first portion of a student's financial need, however, is met through self-help (job and/or loan and/or outside merit scholarships).

 A student who demonstrates financial need and who meets the requirements for promotion is eligible for gift aid and/or loans.
 No student, except certain reinstated students, will be eligible for assistance for more than eight terms.
 (See section J, “Reinstated students.”)
 The University will not aid any student who is in default on any federal or University loan, has borrowed in excess of loan limits, or owes a refund to the Department of Education, Yale, or any other institution for any Title IV financial aid.
 Further, if a student is found to be in default, has borrowed in excess of loan limits, or owes a refund after being offered financial aid, the University will withdraw all aid immediately while continuing to hold the student responsible for any charges incurred.
 Students who falsely attest to their status in this regard may be subject to disciplinary action as well.